fanyuandeng/TrackATruck/README.md

 # About
 TrackATruck is an emission inventory approach of heavy-duty trucks (HDTs).
-This repository includes the validations of simulated opMode module in TrackATruck approach.
+This repository includes the validations of the simulated opMode module in TrackATruck approach.
 More detail, see the article "".
-The supporting data of this artical are also included in this repository.
+The supporting data of this article are also included in this repository.

 *NOTE: This repository is not a R packages.
 User should download and run the code in R environment.
-In addition, some R packages are needed, as shown in following imports.*
+In addition, several R packages are needed, as shown in the following imports.*

 *Imports: pacman, data.table, ggplot2, magrittr, tidyr, parallel, foreach, doParallel, iterators, dplyr, stringr.*